 - 1952: An earthquake forces California Institution for Women to relocate to new facility near Corona.

 - 1953: California Youth Authority established.
 Group counseling first established at Folsom Prison, rolling out at all prisons (except CMF) by 1954.

 - 1954: California Men’s Colony (west) opens at San Luis Obispo.
 The east facility opens in 1961.

-- 1955: California Correctional Institution opens, replacing the earthquake damaged women’s prison at Tehachapi.
-The prison is repurposed to house men.
+- 1955: California Correctional Institution opens, replacing earthquake damaged women’s prison at Tehachapi.
+The original prison is repurposed to house men.

-- 1957: Paroles moves tog Department of Corrections.
+- 1957: Paroles moves to Department of Corrections.
 Responsibility to oversee female parolees wasn’t transferred to the Department until 1963.
 Also, the Department’s Research Unit is established.